swsms/pythonism/README.md

 # pythonism
-The most pythonic features of Python.
+The most pythonic features of Python in short examples.

 This repo demonstrates the features of Python that allow developers to write well-readable and concise code.